-- The voting period begins on < Wednesday, 27th September, 2023 (9:00 AM)> (i) and ends on < Friday, 29th September, 2023 (5:00 PM) >.
-During this period shareholders' of the Company, holding shares either in physical form or in dematerialized form. as on the cut-off date (record date) of < Friday, 22nd September, 2023 > may cast their vote electronically.
-The evoting module shall be disabled by CDSL for voting thereafter. - (ii) Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - (iii) Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote e-voting facility to its shareholders, in respect of all shareholders' resolutions.
+- (i) The voting period begins on < Friday, 27th September, 2024 (9:00 AM)> and ends on < Sunday, 29th September, 2024 (5:00 PM) >.
+During this period shareholders of the Company, holding shares either in physical form or in the cut-off dematerialized form. as on date (record date) of < Monday, 23rd September, 2024 > may cast their vote electronically.
+The e-voting module shall be disabled by CDSL for voting thereafter. - (ii) Shareholders who have already voted prior to the meeting date would not be entitled to vote at the meeting venue. - (iii) Pursuant to SEBI Circular No. SEBI/HO/CFD/CMD/CIR/P/2020/242 dated 09.12.2020, under Regulation 44 of Securities and Exchange Board of India (Listing Obligations and Disclosure Requirements) Regulations, 2015, listed entities are required to provide remote e-voting facility to its shareholders, in respect of all shareholders' resolutions.
 However, it has been observed that the participation by the public non-institutional shareholders/retail shareholders is at a negligible level.